michel4j/auto-process/_sources/install.rst.txt

     python setup.py install

-This will install all AutoProcess and all it's dependences within the python environment.
-Once installed, AutoProcess with be available the environment for command line based data processing.
+This will install AutoProcess and it's dependences within the python environment.
+Once installed, AutoProcess with be available for command line based data processing.
 See the doc:`process` section for information help on how to use the individual commands.